Portrait by Paul Mpagi Sepuya

 As a videographer, Kolbeins has collaborated with a number of acclaimed performance and multimedia artists including Ron Athey, Cassils, Fanaa, and Rafa Esparza; musicians San Cha, Alice Bag, and Dorian Wood; and playwright Virginia Grise.
 They have also worked as a freelance editor and videographer creating digital content for World of Wonder, the producers of RuPaul’s Drag Race.

-Kolbeins is the co-organizer of 29 Queer Film Festival.
+Kolbeins is the co-founder of 29 Queer Film Festival.

 Back to Top